ifly6/ifly-images/nationstates/gensec/2024-09-03 challenge hypothetical.md

 Tips and definitions
 --------------------

 This [blog post](https://imperiumanglorum.wordpress.com/2024/03/23/writing-gensec-opinions/) may be helpful in detailing the structure and contents expected in a draft opinion.
 It may be useful to read recent opinions to get an understanding of their conventional structure and contents.
-Meandering opinions are hard to read and understand; consider outlining your opinion before drafting.

-A test (also called a decision rule or formula) takes facts and compels a conclusion one way or the other on legality.
-If there are existing relevant tests, _cite them_ and apply them.
+A test (also called a decision rule or formula) takes facts and compels a conclusion one way or the other on legality. **It is explicit guidance as to the kind of proposals that are or are not permissible.** If there are existing relevant tests, _cite them_ and apply them.
 If you believe the existing test is inapt, propose an alternative, justify that alternative, and apply it.

-Tests are more specific than the overarching rule.
-An example follows.
-One of the committee rule tests is given in [2024] GAS 4: "it is not a contradiction for committees to exercise the same powers or fulfil the same duties concurrently".
-This test is constructed to get the committee rule close to the facts at hand.
-The test needs to be justified with respect to the committee rule and precedent but is **not** just repeating the rule itself; it is tailored to the facts at hand.
+Tests **are not** a mere restatement of the rule; they are tailored to the case's facts.
+For example, [2024] GAS 4 gives a committee rule test: "it is not a contradiction for committees to exercise the same powers or fulfil the same duties concurrently".
+Tests must be justified with respect to the rule and precedent.
+They slot in between the case's proposal and the rules, applying to a clearly defined class of proposals.

+**State the test explicitly.** Consider bolding it.
+GenSec opinions offer guidance as to the kinds of proposals that people can and cannot write.
+Good guidance is easy for anyone to understand or apply.
+Good tests are the same.

+Verbal meandering is obfuscatory: it reduces reader understanding and makes draft opinions harder to assess.
+Consider outlining your opinion before writing it.
+Cut unnecessary words.

 Assessment criteria
 -------------------